solliancenet/Solliance_AI_Led_business_process_automation/Whiteboard design session/WDS student guide - AI-led business process automation.md

 Directions:  With all participants at your table, answer the following questions and list the answers on a flip chart:

 1. Who should you present this solution to?
 Who is your target customer audience?
 Who are the decision makers?

 2. What customer business needs do you need to address with your solution?

 **Design**

 Directions: With all participants at your table, respond to the following questions on a flip chart:

-*Title*

-1. Number and insert questions here

-*Title*

-1. Number and insert questions here
+*File ingestion*

+1. Each hospital must submit claims forms in a consistent manner.
+How do you suggest having each hospital provide claims forms for automated centralized processing?

+2. Each hospital must provide patient audio files in a consistent manner.
+How do you suggest each hospital provide audio files for automated centralized processing?
+Does this differ from the method you suggested for claims forms, if so, why?

+3. Audio and claim form files need to be stored centrally.
+What type of structure do you recommend to organize these incoming files?

+*Form processing*

+1. What Azure service do you recommend to extract data from the claims forms?

+2. How do you recommend storing the data extracted from the claims forms?

+3. Once data from a claims form has been extracted, how do you ensure that it does not get processed multiple times?
+This could lead to inaccurate data.

+*Reporting*

+1. What Azure service do you recommend for the creation of reports that visualize data extracted from the claims forms?
+An example of such a visualization would be see the ratio of the total charges compared to the amount paid on the claim for a specific patient.

+*Audio Transcription and translation*

+*Transcription and translation*

+*Search indexing, enhancement, and implementation*

+*High-level architecture*

+1. Based on your answers to the questions above, diagram a high-level architecture for the initial vision of handling file ingestion, form processing, reporting, audio transcription/translation, as well as search indexing, enhancement, and implementation.

 **Prepare**

 Directions: With all participants at your table:

 1. Identify any customer needs that are not addressed with the proposed solution.

 2. Identify the benefits of your solution.

 3. Determine how you will respond to the customer's objections.

 Prepare a 15-minute chalk-talk style presentation to the customer.